samlynndavis/Bodiless-JS-Chris/packages/vital-examples/doc/Introduction/FunctionalClasses.md

 # Functional Classes

+?> Note this section is still under development.

 <!-- Inlining HTML to add multi-line info block with disclosure widget and unordered list. -->
 <div class="warn">
   <strong>Note:</strong> Files containing code exampled on this page can be found under the <a